LITTLE LIGHTS: CMSI CHILDREN’S RESOURCE 2015

 2013: All Things New [South Sudan]

-We provide the following material with each Annual Resource Pack:
+We provide the following material with each Resource Pack:

 • Leaders’ Guide – with some background information on the country, the Global Partner and the project, as well as guidelines on how best to use the material and material for teens.
 There’s also a session outline for each age group (including teens) for each week.

 • Children’s Workbooks – Material for 4 Sunday School sessions for 3 different age groups, including: Country Information; Craft Activities; Memory Verses; Dramas and Games.
 Each session uses a particular bible story which ties in with the theme of the project.
-The Workbooks are photocopied by the Leaders for their children.
+A single copy of each workbook is included in the pack and they are easy to photocopy.
+Additional workbooks are also available for purchase – and many churches now choose this option for their children.

-• DVD – with 4 short videos that help the children find out a bit more about the project (we film these in-country in the Autumn prior to launching each project)
+• DVD – with 4 short videos that help the children find out a bit more about the special focus of the resource (we film these in-country in the Autumn prior to launching each project)

-You can have view some of the material from the 2012 project, The Beautiful Gate, by clicking on the appropriate links below.
-(Please note – these electronic versions have been altered and abridged for security purposes on the request of our Partners in Nepal).
+You can have view some of the material from the 2014 project, God’s Big Family, by clicking on the appropriate links below.